 classroom arrived on the site in October, the first of many.
 Staffing plans for the first

 comprehensive intake in 1968 were put to the staff for consultation.
 Councillor Savage was

 In February 1968

-appointments were made to the "new" school: David Lemon appointed Head of English; Alan Aldsworth,
+appointments were made to the "new" school: David Lemmon appointed Head of English; Alan Aldsworth,

-Head of Mathematics; Trevor Hopkins, Head of Science; and Ron Beaverton, Senior Master.
+Head of Mathematics; Trevor Hopkins, Head of Science; and Ron Beverton, Senior Master.
 Building

 work continued throughout; in July the School took over the Drama Studio, the Music Salon and